Starting Track 3200m

 Hi there,

-Thanks for your 3,200 m question.
+Thanks for your 3,200m question.

 I can't give you some detailed training plan, then get you injured and then have your parents sue me!

 By the way, if you go to my Race Conversion Calculator you can work out that a 18:16 5k would be equal to a 3.2km in 11:22.
-Another 30 secs of that and you are there!
+Another 30 secs off that and you are there!

 3,200 metre and 5k races are so challenging because you need to combine two elements: stamina and speed.
 Whereas a 10k is more a prolonged uncomfortable effort I find the shorter races usually downright painful.
 Probably the reason why I like the half marathon so much, for most of the race I usually feel pretty good!